Moealasbahi7/mini-api/README.md

 ## Team Members
 Moe Al Asbahi API development and Cloud deployment
 Mia Teixeira Docker setup
-Sana Zouaoui AI integration
+Sana Zouaoui API development and AI integration

 The project was initially done using separate branches for each of us .
 However, I (moe) did a small error by sending API key to the github which required cleaning but i did not know tht it will delete all the  history.
 During this process.
 As a result only the final version of the project is visible in the master branch but you can see the other branchs. (sanas work and mias work), agian I am sorry for that sir and it was made at the final check up and i just deleted the api key.